 When Should You Worry About Snoring?

 Practically everyone snores a bit occasionally, and often it’s nothing but a nuisance to a sleep partner, but snoring can be an ongoing issue for many people.
 Sometimes snoring can be chronic or indicative of a serious health problem.
 So when should you worry about snoring?
-Read on to learn about this or reach out to us here at Koala® Center for Sleep & TMJ Disorders for more information.
+Read on to learn about this or reach out to us here at Koala® Center For Sleep & TMJ Disorders for more information.
 Serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 A bit of snoring at night isn’t necessarily an issue, but if you’re snoring a lot, it’s definitely something you should check out.
 It may mean that your mouth anatomy is off, you’re obese, you’re consuming too much alcohol, you have nasal problems, you’re sleep deprived, or your sleep position is poor.
 If your child is snoring a lot, it may be due to nose or throat problems, like enlarged tonsils, or obesity.
 Also, snoring can be associated with a sleep condition called obstructive sleep apnea.

 Snoring excessively or regularly may be a sign of any of the issues we mentioned above, like obstructive sleep apnea.
 Because this condition is chronic and may lead to serious and even life-threatening conditions like heart disease, it’s important to address excessive snoring.
 There’s no harm in having your snoring evaluated by a sleep professional, and there could be significant harm in leaving your snoring untreated.
 You should absolutely see a doctor if your snoring is accompanied by any of the following symptoms or issues: